sjsucmpe272-fall21/CarbonScore/README.md

 3. Approach

 An ML based model will be built which screens the employees with a couple of questions and predicts whether he has any mental illness like depression or anxiety with respect to work.
-If he is identified with some illness, a virtual assistant(chatbot) will help me to get proper help.
+If he is identified with some illness, a virtual assistant(chatbot) will help him to get proper help.

 4. Persona